FreifunkBremen/yanic/docs/docs_configuration.md

 ### port
 Define a port to listen and send the respondd packages.
-If it is not set or 0 would choose the kernel a free port at his own
+If not set or set to 0 the kernel will use a random free port at its own.

 ```toml
 port              = 10001